aws/amazon-chime-sdk-js/guides/15_Background_Filter_Video_Processor.md

 * `worker-src`: add `blob:` to load worker JavaScript across origins.
 * `child-src`: add `blob:` to load worker JavaScript across origins (only in Safari).

-If you omit any of these entries, or if you use both HTTP headers and `http-equiv` `meta` tags to specify policy and inadvertently exclude any of these by intersection, then background blur will not be able to initialize, and will either appear to be unsupported or will create a no-op vide frame processor.
+If you omit any of these entries, or if you use both HTTP headers and `http-equiv` `meta` tags to specify policy and inadvertently exclude any of these by intersection, then background blur will not be able to initialize, and will either appear to be unsupported or will create a no-op video frame processor.
 You will see errors in your browser console like:

 ```
 Refused to connect to